 Creating Solutions Out of Challenges

-Social Work is a practical and academic discipline dedicated to social welfare through scholarship, professional activities, and advocacy.
-The practice of Social Work requires the understanding of human development ad behavior and how social economic, and cultural institutions interaction with these factors.
+Social work is a practice profession and academic discipline dedicated to social welfare through scholarship, professional practice, and advocacy.
+The practice of social work requires the understanding of human development and behavior and how social, economic and cultural institutions interact with these factors.

-Social workers are concerned with hands-on application of research and methods that promote the investigations, treatment, and material aid of the economically, physically, mentally, or socially disadvantaged.
-A social worker may help people obtain tangible services; counsel individuals, families, and groups; and help communities or groups provide services to improve quality of life.
+Social workers are concerned with hands-on application of research and practice methods that promote engagement, assessment and intervention with individuals who are economically, physically, mentally or socially disadvantaged.
+A social worker may link people to tangible services; counsel individuals, families and groups; and help communities or groups provide services to improve quality of life.

-As stated in the National Association of Social Workers Code and Ethics and consistent with Auburn University Equal Opportunity Policy, we the administration, faculty, staff, and social work program:
+As stated in the National Association of Social Workers Code and Ethics and consistent with the Auburn University Equal Opportunity Policy, we, the social work administration, faculty and staff:

 - Advocate for the elimination of any form of discrimination on the basis of race, color, gender, sexual orientation, age, religion, national origin, marital status, political belief, mental or physical limitation, or socioeconomic status.

-- Are committed to teach, encourage, ad promote an appreciation for an understanding of diversity in the Social Work program at Auburn University, our profession, and our community.
+- Are committed to teach, encourage, and promote an appreciation for an understanding of diversity in the Social Work Program at Auburn University, our profession, and our community.

-The Social Work Faculty include six full-time faculty; three holding doctoral degrees with expertise in homelessness, health and public health, disaster studies, and stigma and mental health; and three with MSW's with clinical practice expertise in child welfare, poverty, cultural competence, disabilities, aging and addictions.
-All faculty utilize civic engagement in their coursework and serve on a variety of local, state and regional social service boards.
+Our program includes twelve full-time faculty all of whom hold the terminal degree for the profession - the MSW degree.
+In addition, nine faculty hold doctoral degrees with expertise in homelessness, health and public health, disaster studies, children and families, mental health and environmental social work.
+Our clinical faculty have extensive practice expertise in child welfare, poverty, cultural competence, disabilities and medical social work.
+All of our faculty utilize civic engagement in their course work and serve on a variety of local, state and regional social service boards.